MrRubberDucky/Homelab/2-WAN/Quadlet/Fluxer-Template-Test/README.md

-Testing reduction in generated quadlet files by using systemd template system
+Testing reduction in generated quadlet files by using systemd template and override system